maxkohne/Fetch-Rewards/README.md

 - https://developer.squareup.com/blog/herding-elephants/
 - https://developer.android.com/topic/modularization

+**NOTE:**
-This project is overengineered on purpose (multi-modules, Room, etc) just to showcase my expertise in these areas.
-In a project this small, these technologies are very much overkill.
+*This project is overengineered on purpose (multi-modules, Room, etc) just to showcase my expertise in these areas.
+In a project this small, these technologies are very much overkill.*

 ## Features